languagetool-org/languagetool-org.github.io/maven-tips.md

 * Don't use Maven that much: seriously, Maven is a build tool and most development can be done without building the software.
-  * As a rule developer, use `testrules.sh` or `testrules.bat` to run our automatic tests of the grammar.xml rule files.
+  * As a rule developer, use `testrules.sh` or `testrules.bat` to run our automatic tests of the `grammar.xml` rule files.
 Call `./testrules.sh en` to run only the English tests etc., which is much faster than running all tests.
   * As a Java developer, call `mvn clean test` to run all tests (this also isn't fast, but that's not so much a Maven problem).
 Do all other work directly in your IDE, so you won't need Maven for that.
     This assumes that you have properly imported all LanguageTool projects once.
-All modern IDEs should be capable to do that or they should have some plugin for it.
+All modern IDEs should be capable to do that.
 * Build but skip all unit tests: `mvn clean package -DskipTests`
-* If you build often you can comment out dependencies to languages not interesting to you in the top-level pom.xml and in languagetool-language-modules/all/pom.xml
+* If you build often you can comment out dependencies to languages not interesting to you in the top-level `pom.xml` and in `languagetool-language-modules/all/pom.xml`.
 * Use `mvn -T 1C test` to run the tests with 1 thread per CPU core, or `mvn -T 2` to use 2 threads.